laurapessl/hcc-custom-charts/README.md

     ```
     cd hcc-custom-charts
     ```
-3. Install the client-side dependencies:
+3. Run the sandbox environment to test your charts:
     ```
-    yarn install
+    yarn sandbox
     ```
-4. Run the sandbox environment to test your charts:
-    ```
-    npm run sandbox
-    ```
-5. Check out the live preview under:
+4. Check out the live preview under:
     ```
     localhost:9000
     ```